This gluten-free sweet potato casserole with pecan praline topping is a long-time reader and family favorite recipe. It always steals the show!

 This sweet potato casserole is a great make-ahead dish.
 I’m always looking for recipes I can make in advance before Thanksgiving.
 This one turns out great!

 Up to 3 days in advance you can prepare the sweet potato filling and smooth it into a baking dish.
+Once cooled, cover the dish tightly with plastic wrap.
 Then prepare the topping and store it in an airtight container.
 Store everything in the refrigerator.
 When ready to bake, top the sweet potatoes with the pecan mixture and bake as directed.

 Ingredients